 - If you leave your office computer turned on, you may use a Remote Desktop Connection from your home computer to connect to your office computer and open Microsoft Outlook.

 - You may run Microsoft Outlook software on your home computer.
 Configuring home Outlook software should be as easy as entering your email address and your current password.
-If you do not already own Microsoft Outlook, you may obtain a copy of Microsoft Office (including Outlook) for a very nominal cost through the Microsoft Work-At-Home agreement.
-Please contact the University Bookstore for details.
+If you do not already have Microsoft Outlook installed, you may install a copy of Microsoft Office (including Outlook) through Office365.
+Check the Personal Computer/Software Purchasing Info page for details.

-- Otherwise, it is recommended that you simply try Outlook Web App at https://webmail.bloomu.edu/ to access your email while you are away from your office.
+- Otherwise, it is recommended that you simply try Outlook on the Web at https://webmail.bloomu.edu/ to access your email while you are away from your office.

 - BU Mailbox Policies (6 pages of Important information and tips regarding email message expiration and mailbox quota)

 - Email Retention Information - Messages automatically age out of your mailbox (page 1)

 - "Recover Deleted Items" area - Restoring messages that automatically aged out of your mailbox (pages 2-3)

 - Email Mailbox Quota information and how to check current quota usage (page 4)

 - Tips for cleaning out your full mailbox (pages 5-6)

 - E-Mail merge (bulk sending an automated customized email, one recipient per message)